lqs469/star-dependencies/README.md

 ---

-> Give star to your repo's all dependent npm package.
+> Give star to your repo's all npm package.

 ## Why ?